One of the biggest issues home buyers and new investors run into is determining the real value of a property.

 When you get a very clear picture of what a property is actually worth, it puts you in a far better position when you’re trying to buy.
 You won’t find yourself getting stuck in a bidding war and driving up the price to levels far above what it should be selling for.
 Similarly, it puts you in a strong position if you’re trying to negotiate, because you have clear evidence of recent sales that you can take to a sales agent.

 However, the most important takeaway is to never simply take a price guide as gospel.
-Always do your own research to determine just how much a property is really worth.
+Always do your own research or use a buyers agent in Sydney to determine just how much a property is really worth.